 Thanks to the baby boomer generation, the American senior citizen population is growing.
-Every day, roughly around 10,000 Americans will turn 65 for the next 20 years.
-A recent study conducted by the Social Security Administration (SSA) says that Americans, who are turning 65 are expected to live to be 84-86 years old.
+Every day, roughly 10,000 Americans will turn 65 for the next 20 years.
+A recent study conducted by the Social Security Administration (SSA) says that Americans turning 65 are expected to live to be 84-86 years old.
 It is projected that by 2040, the senior population aged 85 and above will have exceeded 14-million.
-This indicates an increase of increase of 143% from 2013.
+This indicates an increase of 143% from 2013.

 4 Trends Homecare Industry is Facing in 2018